valenteaj/CapitalGainCalculator/README.md

 ## Features
 - Support for multiple assets
+- Supports Bed and Breakfast (Outside a Section 104 holding) rules
 - Factors in fees for accurate allowance deduction

 ## Upcoming Development
-- Acknowledgement of Bed and Breakfasting rules (Outside a Section 104 holding)
+- Handling of Same day rules (Outside a Section 104 holding)
 - Stability improvements

 ## Tests